 If you do not work for an employer that pays at least 33% of your health plan premium, you may be able to purchase a health plan from the Connector.
 These are plans offered by Massachusetts HMOs that the Connector has picked to have good value.

 You may be eligible for subsidies to help you pay the premiums, depending on your income.
 Any Massachusetts resident can enroll in a health plan during the annual open enrollment period.
 Otherwise, you may be able to enroll at other times during the year if you have special circumstances (qualifying events).
 For example, recently moving to Massachusetts or recently losing your health insurance.

 If you are over 65, or if you have a certain type of disability, you may be eligible for Medicare.
 You can learn more by calling the Social Security Administration at 1-800-772-1213 or Visit your local Social Security Office.

 The state and federal government provide lower cost health coverage for certain people through public health programs.
 This includes the Indian Health Services, Peace Corps, CommonHealth, HealthyStart and other programs.
 You may call 1-800-841-2900 to learn more about these programs.

-If you are unsure about the insurance company you are dealing with, STOP before signing any paperwork or writing a check; CALL your state insurance department - easily reached by phone; and CONFIRM the company or agent offering insurance is legitimate and licensed in the state.
+If you are unsure about the insurance company you are dealing with, STOP before signing any paperwork or writing a check; CALL the DOI; and CONFIRM the company or agent offering insurance is legitimate and licensed in the state.